SEC Subpoena, FINRA OTR – What do I do?

 While the SEC will not disclose the target of an investigation to a witness, or even his attorney, a knowledgeable lawyer can obtain SEC information that will lead to a reasonable idea of the witness’s role in the investigation and the scope of inquiry.
 FINRA will often attempt to keep the topics of the examination a secret too, by not disclosing the full scope of the investigation or review.
 Since there are very few rules which govern the conduct of a FINRA investigation, the event becomes a bit trickier, since one never knows exactly what the topic of discussion is going to be.

 However, the process itself is not complicated but is important to understand.
 Where testimony is being compelled, the witness receives an SEC subpoena or an “8210 request” from FINRA.
-The testimony is given under oath and recorded by a court reporter or tape recording equipment, is usually taken by an SEC attorney at one of their regional offices.
+The testimony is given under oath and recorded by a court reporter or tape recording equipment and is usually taken by an SEC attorney at one of their regional offices.
 An investigator is also present, and other SEC staff may attend.
 The same is true for FINRA.

 SEC Subpoena Enforcement Actions

-If a person or entity refuses to comply with a SEC subpoena issued by the staff pursuant to a formal order of investigation, the Commission may file a subpoena enforcement action in federal district court, seeking an order compelling compliance.
+If a person or entity refuses to comply with an SEC subpoena issued by the staff pursuant to a formal order of investigation, the Commission may file a subpoena enforcement action in federal district court, seeking an order compelling compliance.
 See Section 21(c) of the Exchange Act.

 FINRA Document Requests